sr99622/libonvif/README.md

 ---

-The Video Panel has two modes of operation, motion and yolox.
+The Video Panel has two modes of operation, motion, yolox.
 The default setting is for motion, which can be used without further configuration and will run easily on a CPU only computer.
-Yolox requires the installation of the pytorch module and will consume significant computing resources for which a GPU is recommended, but not required.
+YoloX requires the installation of additional python packages, namely pytorch and openvino.
+An optional yolov8 package is available for [download](https://github.com/sr99622/yolov8-onvif-gui).

 In order for the panel to be enabled, either a camera or a file must be selected.
 If a camera is selected, the Video Alarm check box must also be selected on the Media Tab of the Camera Panel.
 If a file is selected, the Enable File check box on the Video Panel must also be selected.